Azure/azure-kusto-microhack/README.md

 <img src="/assets/images/Challenge2-Task2-Pic7.png" width="600">

-  ##### Task 3: Use the “One-click” UI (User Interfaces) to create a data connection to blob storage
+  ##### Task 3: Use the “One-click” UI (User Interfaces) to create a data connection to Azure blob storage

-  This time, we want to ingest logistics telemetry data from an Azure Storage account.
-This storage account has the data on device’s telemetry history from 30th December 2021, device property changes and the commands executed on the device.
+  This time, we will ingest data from an Azure Storage account.
+We will ingest two datasets: </br>
+    1. Logistics telemetry data  </br>
+    2. Data on New York city taxi rides, which will be used for Microhack 2

   Go again to the “Data management” tab, and select the **Ingest from blob container** option under **Continuous ingestion**